-Jeb Jungwirth, Ph.D., Licensed Clinical Psychologist
+Jeb Jungwirth, PhD, MA, Licensed Clinical Psychologist

 Educational/Academic background: